 The program meets the requirements of this Key Element.
-The program provided evidence of sufficiency of technological resources and their assessment.
+The program provided evidence of sufficient and HIPAA compliant technological resources.

 Key Element III-C: Instructional and Clinical Resources

 The program demonstrates that instructional and clinical resources (e.g., space, personnel, supplies) are sufficient to enable the program to meet the program's mission, goals, and outcomes.
 These resources are reviewed, revised as needed, and support program effectiveness.